alexander1914/spring-6-and-spring-boot-3-review/springjpa-restfull-webservices/README.md

-ava library helps to automate the generation of API documentation using spring boot projects. springdoc-openapi works by examining an application at runtime to infer API semantics based on spring configurations, class structure and various annotations.
+ava library helps to automate the generation of API documentation using spring boot projects. springdoc-openapi works by examining an application at runtime to infer API semantics based on spring configurations, class structure and various annotations. http://localhost:8080/swagger-ui/index.html#/

-http://localhost:8080/swagger-ui/index.html#/
+# Swagger Annotations

+**@OpenAPIDefinition:** is annotation that configures global settings for the OpenAPI documentation, such as API information, server, and security configurations.

+**@Tag:** is annotation that allows the grouping of operations in Swagger UI by a specific category or tag, helping organize API documentation into meaningful sections.

+**@Operation:** is annotation that used to provide metadata for a single API endpoint, most commonly within Swagger/OpenAPI documentation generation.

+**@ApiResponse:** is annotation that to describe the concrete possible response of an operation.

+**@Schema:** is annotation that it can be mainly used to define the schema of the data model or object in the API providing the metadata such as type, format, and constraints.